 “They didn’t think Flynne’s brother had PTSD, but that sometimes the haptics glitched him.”

-Well, I’ll leave it to you to discover it for yourself because I want to keep this review spoiler-free.
-This book isn’t perfect, and as I’ve already mentioned it requires the reader to work through it.
-But I believe that ‘work’ is very rewarding.
+The Peripheral isn’t perfect, and as I’ve already mentioned it requires the reader to work through it.
+But I believe that “‘work” is very rewarding.
 Sometimes it’s good not to have an instruction manual.
 That way, you can put the story together in your own original style.
-Highly recommended.